Stephen Chong

 Research Interests

-My research aims to help programmers write trustworthy programs.
+My research helps programmers write trustworthy programs.
 My primary area of interest is language-based information security: using programming language techniques to provide information security assurance.

 Recent publications